 What you need to do:

-As per tax regulations, Symphonic Distribution will now have to withhold a portion of your royalties and pay it to the United States Internal Revenue Service (IRS).
-The portion withheld depends on if the USA has a tax treaty established with your country.
-In some cases, the withholding is 0, and/or it may be 5% or 9%.
-These funds are then paid directly to the United States Internal Revenue Service (IRS).
+As per US tax regulations and treaties between the US and other countries, we are required by law to withhold a portion of your royalties and pay it to the United States Internal Revenue Service (IRS).
+The portion withheld depends on if the US has a tax treaty established with your country.
+Every country is different, and there are withholding rates from 0% - 30% (which is the max)..
+These funds are then paid by Symphonic directly to the United States Internal Revenue Service (IRS) [and you may in many cases later claim and receive these funds by working with your government and/or your tax specialist].

 Further, it is only based on USA sales or streams.
 It is not for all territories